 Marketers have good reason to believe that an investment in hyperlocal advertising will be rewarding.
 A September report from Thinknear found that hyperlocal advertising campaigns possess the largest share of accurate ad impressions with 47 percent served in the U.S. in Q3.
 This was up on Q2 figures of 34 percent showing that it represents market that is growing fast.

 A survey on mobile advertising my consumer research consultancy Nielsen found that 51 percent of U.S. mobile device users stated that they preferred mobile ads with geographically relevant info.
 It makes for an industry that has a lot of potential to grow, and Apple Watch represents the kind of technology that in time can transform such research into a marketable reality.

-Also, as reported by eMarketer, Berg Insight also estimated that investment on mobile-location-based is set to increase to $14.3 billion in 2018, rising from a $1.6 billion figure in 2013.
+Also, as reported by eMarketer, Berg Insight also estimated that investment on mobile-location-based is set to increase to $14.3 billion, rising from a $1.6 billion figure.